List of Ozark characters: Rachel Garrison

 Rachel Garrison (portrayed by Jordana Spiro; main: seasons 1-2; recurring: season 4) is the owner of the Blue Cat hotel and bar and Marty's reluctant business partner.
 Throughout most of season 1, Rachel has a healthy and friendly relationship with Marty until she discovers his money laundering scheme and, despite agreeing to continue to work with him, loses all trust in him.
-Rachel, later, steals $300,000 from Marty from the $50 million of cartel money he had been hiding in the walls of the Blue Cat; with this money she flees the Ozarks and sometime later is seen suffering from substance abuse.
+Rachel later steals $300,000 from Marty from the $50 million of cartel money he had been hiding in the walls of the Blue Cat.
+With this money she flees the Ozarks and sometime later is seen suffering from substance abuse.
 While under the influence, Rachel crashes her car into a lamppost.
 Agent Petty uses these legal troubles to coerce Garrison into returning to the Ozarks and wearing a wire to spy on Marty.
-She and Marty have a brief affair in season 2.
 Returning in season 4, she returns to the Ozarks from Miami as part of Ruth's plan to purchase the Missouri Belle casino as revenge against the Byrdes, with Rachel being the legal owner due to Ruth's criminal record.
-Although initially hesitant after learning that the casino is a money laundering front and that Ruth murdered someone, Rachel supports her after learning that the casino resulted in loss of custom for the Blue Cat and Tuck becoming unemployed.
-Rachel realises that Ruth may already legally own the casino due to inheritance from her cousin Wyatt.
+Although initially hesitant after learning that the casino is a money laundering front and that Ruth murdered someone, Rachel supports her after learning that the casino resulted in loss of customers for the Blue Cat and Tuck becoming unemployed.
+Rachel realizes that Ruth may already legally own the casino, assuming that Darlene's share was inherited by Wyatt, and then by Ruth.